BIG BOOK TRUDGE BBSS MEETING

 Secretary’s Report

-Good evening and welcome to our Monday night Big Book Step Study meeting.
-My name is _______ and I am an alcoholic.
+Again, welcome to our Thursday night Big Book Step Study meeting of Alcoholics Anonymous.
+My name is ______ and I’m an alcoholic.
+This is tonight’s secretary’s report.

-It is my job to ask a few things from you and remind you of a few more as the group's secretary.
+It is my responsibility to ask a few things from you and remind you of a few more.

 This meeting is scheduled to be an hour and a half without a break.

-We do not take a collection at this meeting.
-You may contribute to Alcoholics Anonymous online or at in-person meetings.
+Although we do not take a collection at this meeting you may contribute to Alcoholics Anonymous online or at in-person meetings.

-If you are moving around during the meeting please be courteous and stop your video to prevent distractions from the group’s purpose.
+If you are moving around during the meeting, please be courteous and stop your video to prevent distractions from the group’s purpose.
+Please mute your audio as well.
+Our speaker will be recorded this evening, and the audio file will be made available on the site at BigBookTrudge.com.
+You will not be recorded while attending this meeting.

 Is there anyone new to our meeting for the first time or new to the Hyannis-formatted Big Book Step Study meetings who would like to introduce themselves?